grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

     editable: true
 ```

-## Using the Google JWT file (service account) authentication type
+## Using the Google JWT service accounts authentication type

-You can also use the Google JWT file authentication type that will allow you to authenticate for server-side applications or backend services that need to access Google APIs on behalf of a user or service account.
+You can use the Google JSON Web Tokens (JWT) service accounts authentication type that will allow you to authenticate for server-side applications or backend services that need to access Google APIs on behalf of a user or service account.
+For more information about the Google Sheets API Key, refer to [Using JWT to authenticate users](https://cloud.google.com/api-gateway/docs/authenticating-users-jwt).

+**Example**

+The following YAML snippet can be used to provision the Google Sheets data source for Grafana if you are using the JWT (service account) authentication type.

 ```yaml
 apiVersion: 1